 Why HSL Beats RGB for Generating Tints, Shades, and Palettes

-Lightening in RGB means raising all three channels by an amount that depends on the hue — guesswork.
-In HSL you bump L from 50% to 70% and the tint is done; hue and saturation stay put.
+Lightening in RGB means raising all three channels by an amount that depends on the hue.
+That's guesswork.
+In HSL you bump L from 50% to 70% and the tint is done, with hue and saturation staying put.
 Building a five-step scale is a single loop over the lightness axis.

 The limit is perceptual uniformity.
 HSL treats all hues as equally bright at L 50, but yellow looks far brighter than blue at the same L value.
-CSS’s oklch() fixes this with a perceptually uniform lightness channel — better for precision accessibility palettes.
+CSS’s oklch() fixes this with a perceptually uniform lightness channel, which is better for precision accessibility palettes.

 WCAG Contrast Ratios: The Numbers Behind Accessible Text